amster/psolve/README.md

 ============
 Clone this repository.
 That's it!

+e.g. On a command line on your computer (with Git installed) run the following command:

+    git clone git://github.com/amster/psolve.git

 How To Use
 ==========
 Open up a web browser and load the *psolve.html* file.